Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Method

-In contrast to scaled dot-product attention, cosine similarity attention employs the $l$2-norm for each row of $\mathbf{Q}$ and $\mathbf{K}$.
-This approach has been shown to produce more moderate attention weights, which can enhance performance across various tasks \cite{henry2020query, houlsby2023scaling, liu2022swin}.
 However, in high-dimensional spaces, as the number of dimensions increases, two randomly selected vectors are likely to become orthogonal.
-This phenomenon causes the elements of the product of normalised $\sfrac{\mathbf{Q}_i}{\|\mathbf{Q}_i\|_2}$ and $\sfrac{\mathbf{K}_i^T}{\|\mathbf{K}_i\|_2^T}$ to approach zero, thereby worsening the vanishing gradient problem.
-Consequently, a scale factor becomes essential for cosine similarity attention, and the factor should be associated with the dimensionality $d$.
+This phenomenon causes the elements of the product of $\sfrac{\mathbf{Q}_i}{\|\mathbf{Q}_i\|_2}$ and $\sfrac{\mathbf{K}_i^T}{\|\mathbf{K}_i\|_2^T}$ to approach zero, thereby compressing the dynamic range of the attention scores.
+Consequently, a scale factor becomes essential for cosine similarity attention to restore discriminability, and the factor should be associated with the dimensionality $d$.

-Previous work demonstrated that replacing the traditional scaling factor $\sfrac{1}{\sqrt{d}}$ with $\sfrac{\log{L}}{\sqrt{d}}$ in scaled dot-product attention enhances the length extrapolation capabilities of transformers \cite{chiang2022overcoming}.
-Furthermore, \cite{su2021viewing} highlighted that the inclusion of the $\log{L}$ factor aids in maintaining entropy invariance with different token length, thereby facilitating better extrapolation to unknown sequence lengths.
+Previous work demonstrated that replacing the traditional scaling factor $\sfrac {1}{\sqrt{d}}$ with $\sfrac{\log{L}}{\sqrt{d}}$ in scaled dot-product attention enhances the length extrapolation capabilities of transformers \citep{chiang2022overcoming,nakanishi2025scalable}.
+Furthermore, \citet{su2021viewing} highlighted that the inclusion of the $\log {L}$ factor aids in maintaining entropy invariance with different token length, thereby facilitating better extrapolation to unknown sequence lengths.
 We extend this concept by introducing a dynamic length scale factor that adapts to the varying number of attended tokens in each row of the attention matrix.
 Specifically, we set the scaling factor to $\log{d}\log{\mathbf{N}}$, where $\mathbf{N}$ is an $L \times L$ matrix where each element in row $i$ is equal to $i$ (the number of tokens attended to in that row).
 This ensures the attention mechanism remains robust across varying sequence lengths.
-Hence, the formulation of LSSA is:
+The formulation of LSSA is mathematically defined in \cref{equ:lengthscaleatt}.

 It is important to note that due to hardware limitations, the proposed LSSA was evaluated with a sequence length of $L=1024$ and dimension $d=64$.
 For LLMs trained with longer sequence lengths and higher dimensionalities, the scaling factor may require further adjustment.
 However, the component $\log{\mathbf{N}}$ should remain unchanged, as it is crucial to maintain the length extrapolation capability of the model.